 4.3 Dividing your questionnaire into several subjects or chapters

-When your questionnaire contains multiple subjects or chapters you can use a Text Only screen to announce a new chapter/subject.
+When your questionnaire contains multiple subjects or chapters you can use this question type to announce a new chapter/subject.

 4.4 Creating a conversation in your questionnaire

-Via question logic and piping you can use the answers the respondent already gave immediately in your next questions or screens.
+Via question logic and piping variables you can use the answers the respondent already gave immediately in your next questions or screens.
 This way you can hold a conversation with your respondent.
 When a respondent already gave you some personal details, introduce yourself as well.
-Address the respondent by name and add some Text Only screens to tell something about yourself, the company, or the research.
+Address the respondent by name and use this question type to tell something about yourself, the company, or the research.